faucetsdn/udmi/docs/specs/mapping.md

 The overall mapping sequence involves multiple components that work together to provide the overall flow:
 * **Devices**: The target things that need to be discovered, configured, and ultimately communicate point data.
-* **Spotter**: A on-prem node responsible for handling discovery scans of devices.
 * **Agent**: Cloud-based agent responsible for managing the overall _discovery_ and _mapping_ process (how often, what color, etc...).
 * **Engine**: Mapping engine that uses hueristics, ML, or a UI to convert discovery information into a concrete device/pipeline mapping.
 * **Pipeline**: Ultimate recepient of pointset information, The thing that cares about 'temperature' in a room.

-Notes & Caveats:
-1. Only "interesting" messages are shown in the diagram, there's other control flow things that go on (e.g. to configure when the *Spotter* should activate) to complete the overall flow.
-2. This shows the flow for a direct-connect (no IoT Gateway involved) device.
-The overall flow for a proxied device (with IoT Gateway) would more or less be the same with some additional intermediaries.

 ```mermaid
 sequenceDiagram